► Ferrari Roma review - in UK and Italy

 You could, some with their engine behind you, rather than in front, though you’d be hard pushed to find out as explosively fast and yet as effortlessly approachable as this one.
 Thank a combination of the intrinsic ‘rightness’ of the front/mid layout, Ferrari’s mastery of driver support electronics and the Roma’s brilliant fundamentals: deftly calibrated suspension; keen but calm steering; awesomely powerful yet delicate brakes (carbon-ceramic).

-Switch up to Race, chase the power at the top of the rev range (as ever, Ferrari’s deliberately holds back torque at lower rpm, for drivability and to maintain the theatre of the top-end rush) and the Roma covers ground at a breath-taking rate, the engine’s responsiveness, strong midrange and awesome top end effortlessly dispatching multi-car overtakes and mountain passes alike.
+Switch up to Race, chase the power at the top of the rev range (as ever, Ferrari’s deliberately holds back torque at lower rpm, for drivability and to maintain the theatre of the top-end rush) and the Roma covers ground at a breathtaking rate, the engine’s responsiveness, strong midrange and awesome top end effortlessly dispatching multi-car overtakes and mountain passes alike.
 Gearshifts are complete before you know you’ve asked for them, and the car’s grip at both ends is generous and deftly communicated.
-The firm, short-travel brake pedal breeds enormous confidence, as does the front axle’s refusal to understeer, and it feels like it’d take a huge error of judgement to get things properly wrong in the Roma, so sorted is it.
+The front axle’s refusal to understeer inspires huge confidence, and it feels like it’d take a huge error of judgment to get things properly wrong in the Roma, so sorted is it.

 Put it to Ferrari test driver Raffaele di Simone that, given its front-engined layout and cutting-edge driver-assist systems, the Roma might be the easiest Ferrari yet in which mortals can indulge in life at – and indeed over – the edge, and he agrees, with the caveat of environment.
 For him, the F8 Tributo is king in steady-state cornering, on track; the Roma the standard bearer on the road.
 That this Ferrari is as malleable, approachable and as forgiving as a P300 Jaguar F-Type while boasting more than twice the power is one hell of an achievement.

 And this, being a Ferrari, is still a sports car at heart.
-Keener, more potent and more convincing dynamically than the Portofino, the Roma nevertheless complements that car well to give Ferrari a very attractive Boxster/Cayman style pairing at the less expensive end of its range.
+Keener, more potent and more convincing dynamically than the Portofino, the Roma nevertheless complements that car well to give Ferrari a very attractive Boxster/Cayman-style pairing at the less expensive end of its range.
 Some aspects of the Roma’s interior don’t entirely convince, from the sometimes clunky and needlessly busy infotainment to the cheap-feeling shift paddles and less than beautiful steering wheel.
+Make sure you fit comfortably, and remember those rear seats are borderline useless.

 More Ferrari reviews by CAR magazine